opensafely/documentation/docs/ehrql-new-tutorial-6a.md

 ## Example dataset definition 6a: Filtering and aggregation

 ### Learning objectives

-By the end of this tutorial, you should be able:
+By the end of this tutorial, you should be able to:

-* to explain how to filter rows
+* explain how to filter rows
-* to be able to implement filtering rows
+* implement filtering of rows
-* to combine filters
+* combine filters
-* to be able to implement aggregation of values
+* implement aggregation of values

-In this tutorial, we are building a more complex queries and learn how to combine different filters into one statement.
-We also learn what sort of inbuild aggregation of values are available within the ehrQL.
+In this tutorial, we will develop more complex queries and learn how to combine different filters into one statement.
+We also learn what sort of inbuild aggregation of values are available within ehrQL.

-### Full Example
+### Full example

 ???+ example "Dataset definition: `6a_multiple4_dataset_definition.py`"